Flooded New England communities shift to recovery, shoveling out tons of mud and debris

 Atmospheric scientists say destructive flooding events happen more frequently as storms form in a warmer atmosphere, and the planet's rising temperatures will only make it worse.

+About 12 Vermont communities, including the state capital, were under a boil water alert due to the floods, but at least they were reachable again after being marooned by high water.
+The American Red Cross of Northern New England supported shelters in Rutland, White River Junction and Barre, where the city auditorium had 58 evacuees Wednesday morning, compared to more than 200 on Tuesday.

+Many people were passing through to recharge their phones and get something to eat, said John Montes, regional disaster officer.
+Red Cross volunteers from across the Northeast were arriving to help with everything from disaster assessment to handing out clean-up kits to homeowners preparing for the next wave of rain.

 This flooding was catastrophic for Bear Pond Books, a 50-year-old store in Montpelier, said co-owner Claire Benedict.
-The water was about 3 1/2 feet deep inside the store, ruining many books and fixtures.
+Water about 3 1/2 feet deep ruined many books and fixtures.
 Staffers and volunteers piled waterlogged books outside the back and front doors on Wednesday.

 “The floor was completely covered with soaked books this morning,” she said as they tried to clear the mud.
 “It’s a big old mess.”

-In Ludlow, a central Vermont town of 1,500, residents focused Wednesday on reopening roadways, checking on isolated homeowners and cleaning out mud and debris from water-logged businesses.
+In Ludlow, a central Vermont town of 1,500, residents focused on reopening roadways, checking on isolated homeowners and cleaning out mud and debris.

 “We sustained catastrophic damage.
 We just really took the brunt of the storm,” Ludlow Municipal Manager Brendan McNamara said.

-The town's water treatment plant was out of commission, the main supermarket and roadway through town remained closed, and McNamara couldn’t begin to estimate how many houses had been damaged.
-Scores of businesses were damaged, and the town’s Little League field and a new skate park were destroyed.
+The town's water treatment plant was out of commission, the main supermarket and roadway through town remained closed, and McNamara couldn’t begin to estimate how many houses and businesses were damaged.
+The town’s Little League field and a new skate park were destroyed.

 “Thankfully we got through it with no loss of life,” McNamara said.
 “Ludlow will be fine.
 People are coming together and taking care of each other."